 - Leveraging event-based content is efficient.
 An event organizer is already spending thousands of dollars producing an event.
 Why not repurpose the live or on-demand content derived from the event for an online audience?

 - Events are exciting!
-There is an undeniable buzz in a venue filled with thousands of people; and for the viewers at home the buzz is palpable online too, which makes the content particularly powerful.
+A venue filled with thousands of people creates an undeniable buzz; and for the viewers at home the buzz is palpable online too, which makes the content particularly powerful.

 The rise in online video and the power of event content go hand-in-hand.
 Consumers want to watch more video, and events generate powerful video content.
-The market is primed for an explosion in event-based streaming content.
+The market awaits an explosion in event-based streaming content.

 Event Streaming Opportunities